kevinp972/yelp-etl-pipeline-to-tableau/README.md

 - `spark-job.py`: Reading the 3 .json files from `~/team17/data`.
 Completing the data manipulation task.
 Writing the output as .parquet format into `~/team17/spark/output`.
 - `duckdb-job.sql`: Reading the 3 .parquet file into tables.
 Completing the data pre-aggregation task and Creating corresponding tables in the database `~/team17/duckdb/yelp.db`.
 Writing the tables as .csv format into `~/team17/duckdb/db_output`.

-After changing the data paths to the correct ones in pipeline.sh, run the following:
+After changing the data paths to the correct ones in `pipeline.sh`, run the following:

 ```
 bash ~/team17/bash/pipeline.sh